 - Your introduction and conclusion should repeat your keyword(s).
 Your introduction must also work as an extract for the SERPS because Google often pulls this content rather than your designated meta description.
 But always, always, make it look natural.

-- A subtitle that includes that keyword or a variation of it to avoid looking spammy (this is your H2)
+- Subtitles that includes that keyword or a variation of it to avoid looking spammy.

 - Related and similar keywords woven through your content in a natural way.
 Every word holds power.
 So if you’re using, for example, a pronoun, stop and think, can I rephrase this, can I get more keywords in.
 Think about every word, every sentence.
 But always make it natural and never keyword stuff.